· Does IMC (Interventional Medical Center) sponsor stem cell studies through the FDA?

 Since each condition and patient are unique, there is no guarantee of what results will be achieved or how quickly they may be observed.
 According to patient feedback, most patients with joint problems see results in as little as 48 hours, many other patients report results in one to three months, however, it may take as long as six to nine months.
 Individuals interested in stem cell therapy are urged to consult with their physician before choosing investigational autologous adipose-derived stem cell therapy as a treatment option.

-To determine if you are a good candidate for adult stem cell treatment, you will need to complete a medical history form which will be provided by your UPRI patient care coordinator.
+To determine if you are a good candidate for adult stem cell treatment, you will need to complete a medical history form which will be provided by your IMC patient care coordinator.
 Once you complete and submit your medical history form, our medical team will review your records and determine if you are a qualified candidate for adult stem cell therapy.

 · How long does it take to schedule an appointment?